Apply for permission to hold civil marriages and civil partnerships at your venue.

 Areas that can be licensed

 The venue must be in good repair and a permanent structure.
 This excludes boats that can be moved, gardens or the grounds of the venue licenced to hold ceremonies in the open air or a temporary structure such as a marquee.
 Different rules apply for the licensing of buildings for religious weddings.
 You can find out more in the guidance notes below.

 Ceremonies covered by the licence

-The licence covers holding a civil marriage and / or the registration of a civil partnership for same sex couples.
+The licence covers holding a civil marriage and / or the registration of a civil partnership.

 For non-religious venues, the licence does not cover holding religious ceremonies on your premises.
 Your licence could be cancelled if you hold religious ceremonies on a part of the premises approved for civil weddings or civil partnerships.